studersi/test-4/tutorial-4/README.md

 For a session cache via tickets, the parameters are combined in a session ticket and sent to the client, where it is stored on the client side, saving disk space on the web server.
 When opening a new connection the client sends the parameters to the server and it configures the connection accordingly.
 To prevent manipulation of the parameters in the ticket, the server temporarily signs the ticket and again verifies it when opening a connection.
 Something to consider in this mechanism is that the signature depends on a signing key and it is a good idea to regularly update the key that is for the most part dynamically generated.
 Restarting the server guarantees this.

 SSL session tickets are recent and are now supported by all major browsers.
-They are also considered secure.
+They are also considered secure thanks to the signing process.
 However, this does not change the fact that there is a theoretical vulnerability in which session parameters are stolen on the client side.

 Both types of session caches can be disabled.
 This is done as follows: